Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Derivation of the XXZ Hamiltonian

-\section{Derivation of the XXZ Hamiltonian}
+\section{Derivation of the {\it XXZ} Hamiltonian}

-Here, we discuss the interaction between Rydberg states $|n_1S_{1/2}\rangle$ and $|n_2S_{1/2}\rangle$.
+In this appendix, we discuss the interaction between Rydberg states $|n_1S_{1/2},m_J=+\frac{1}{2}\rangle\equiv \cket{\downarrow}$ and $|n_2S_{1/2},m_J=+\frac{1}{2}\rangle\equiv \cket{\uparrow}$ with energy $E_{n_1S_{1/2}}$ and $E_{n_2S_{1/2}}$.
 Since these two states have the same parity, they are not coupled directly via the dipole-dipole interaction.
-If the atomic distance is large enough, the dipole-dipole interaction can be treated as a perturbation, and the leading term is given by the second-order term \cite{sBijnen_thesis,sWhitlock2017}.
+If the atomic distance is large enough, the dipole-dipole interaction can be treated as a perturbation, and the leading term is given by the second-order term \cite{Bijnen_thesis,Whitlock2017}.
 For simplicity, we consider only the two Rydberg atoms separated by the distance $R$.
-The Hamiltonian is given by \cite{sWeber2017}
+The Hamiltonian is given by \cite{Weber2017}

 where $E_{n,l,J,m_J}$ is the energy level of the Rydberg state specified by $(n,l,J,m_J)$, $n$ is the principal quantum number, $l$ is the orbital angular momentum, $J$ is the total angular momentum, $m_J$ is the magnetic quantum number, $\hat{1}_i$ is the unit operator of the $i$th atom, $\hat{V}_{\rm dip}$ is the dipole-dipole interaction Hamiltonian, $\epsilon_0$ is the electric constant, $\hat{\bm{d}}_i$ is the dipole operator of the $i$th atom, and $\tilde{\bm{R}}\equiv \bm{R}/R$.
-We assign the basis states as $\cket{1}=\cket{\uparrow\uparrow}=|n_2S_{1/2}\rangle|n_2S_{1/2}\rangle, \cket{2}=\cket{\uparrow\downarrow}=|n_2S_{1/2}\rangle |n_1S_{1/2}\rangle, \cket{3}=\cket{\downarrow\uparrow}=|n_1S_{1/2}\rangle |n_2S_{1/2}\rangle$, and $\cket{4}=\cket{\downarrow\downarrow}=|n_1S_{1/2}\rangle|n_1S_{1/2}\rangle$.
+We assign the basis states as $\cket{1}=\cket{\uparrow\uparrow}$, $\cket{2}=\cket{\uparrow\downarrow}$, $\cket{3}=\cket{\downarrow\uparrow}$, and $\cket{4}=\cket{\downarrow\downarrow}$.
 The energies of these pair states are defined by

 Using the standard second-order perturbation theory, we obtain the effective Hamiltonian: